kredar/kredar.github.io/_pages/splash_test.md

   - image_path: /assets/images/campaign-creators-gMsnXqILjp4-unsplash.jpeg
     alt: "placeholder image 2"
     title: "The role of a Product Manager"
-    excerpt: 'What is Product Management and What is the Role of a Product Manager?'
+    excerpt: "What is Product Management and What is the Role of a Product Manager?"
     url: "https://www.artkreimer.com/The-Role-of-a-Product-Manager/"
     btn_label: "Read More"
     btn_class: "btn--info"